aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 ### Flow tracking

-For scalabilty reasons, flow-tracking is enabled only on Dps1 interface by default.
+For scalabilty reasons, flow-tracking is enabled only on `Dps1` interface by default.
 It can be added on WAN and LAN interfaces using `custom_structured_configuration`.

 ### WAN interfaces

 A WAN interface in AVD is defined under the node settings under the `l3_interfaces` list.
-To be considered as a WAN interface by AVD, the l3_interface must have the `wan_carrier` key defined (which will allow to detect the path-group thanks to the carrier to path-group mapping).
+To be considered as a WAN interface by AVD, the `l3_interface` must have the `wan_carrier` key defined (which will allow to detect the path-group thanks to the carrier to path-group mapping).
 The `wan_circuit_id` is optional and used on CVaaS to provide more information in the visualization as well as in the AVD generated interface description.
 Finally the key `connected_to_pathfinder` allows to disable the static peering configuration on a given path-group.

 !!!
 Danger

-    The WAN interfaces may be connected directly to the Internet, it is the user responsability to craft the ACLs required to ensure only the expected traffic is accepted and sent.
+    The WAN interfaces may be connected directly to the Internet, it is the user's responsibility to craft the ACLs required to ensure only the expected traffic is accepted and sent.

 ```yaml
 wan_router: